wp-plugins/wp-classified/README.txt

 == Installation ==

-Please made a backup of files and database and test once before using in production.
+Please make a backup of files and database and test this plugin before using it in production.
-Using a local environment and test the plugin before install it on your production environment.
+Please test the plugin on your local machine before you install it in your production environment.

 Once again, I take no responsibility...

-This section describes how to install the plugin and get it working.
+The below section describes how to install the plugin and get it to work.

-Please test the plugin with your theme on a develop machine or a local machine, if the test is successful then install it on the production machine.
+Please test the plugin with your theme on a test machine or a local machine, if the test is successful then install it on the production machine.

-e.g.

 1. Extract files
 2. Upload 'wp-classified/' folder to your './wp-content/plugins/' directory